 Who Pays for the Bridesmaid Dresses?

 According to Gabriella Risatti of Gabriella New York Bridal Salon, old school rules regarding who pays for bridesmaid dresses have gone out the window.
 If the bride can afford to, it's a very thoughtful gesture for her to pay for the dress or a portion of the cost for each of her bridesmaids.
 "We’ve seen more brides paying for their bridesmaid dresses, especially if they pick a more expensive dress for their 'maids to wear," says Risatti.

 While generous, that's still an exception to the norm.
 Generally speaking, bridesmaids are expected to pay for their own dresses and accessories, as well as potentially hair and makeup appointments and transportation to the wedding.
 According to Diane Gottsman, national etiquette expert, author of Modern Etiquette for a Better Life, and founder of The Protocol School of Texas, bridesmaids should be prepared to cover the costs for these expenses once they accept the offer.
 That being said, it's the bride's responsibility to let everyone know about all upcoming financial responsibilities from the get-go, and bridesmaids should be honest and up front if they'll be under a monetary strain.

 How Much Do Bridesmaid Dresses Cost?

 Given the various expenses your bridesmaids will be taking on in the lead up to your wedding, it's essential that brides carefully consider the cost of their dresses, as well as their heights and body types when choosing their wedding day ensembles.
 Gottsman says bridesmaid dresses can range anywhere from $100 to upwards of $800.
 "It all depends on how lavish the wedding is, and the stores you go to shop," she notes.

 As you browse gowns, choose styles that are flattering, comfortable, and within an agreed upon budget with your bridal squad.
-Cost is often at the heart of any conflicts that may arise between brides and their bridesmaids and the last thing you want is for your attendants to be upset or frustrated about having to shell out a ton of cash on a dress they will never wear again.
+The cost of being a bridesmaid is often at the heart of any conflicts that may arise between brides and their 'maids and the last thing you want is for your attendants to be upset or frustrated about having to shell out a ton of cash on a dress they will never wear again.